-In the above definition, when the \gls{EO} outputs \texttt{no}, we separate $\bar x$ from $\cl \conv (\mathcal{X})$ via an inequality.
-Due to \cref{thm:convexification}, this separation task also has the following game-theoretic interpretation if applied to \glspl{SG}; given a set of pure strategies $\XSetofi$ and a point $\tildesigmaofi$, if the \gls{EO} returns \texttt{yes}, then $\tildesigmaofi$ is a mixed strategy and $\supp(\tildesigmaofi)=V$ with $\alpha$ being the vector of probabilities associated with the strategies in $V$.
+Whenever the \gls{EO} outputs \texttt{no}, we separate $\bar x$ from $\conv (\mathcal{X})$ via a cutting plane.
+Due to \cref{thm:convexification}, this separation task also has the following game-theoretic interpretation if applied to \glspl{SG}; given a set of pure strategies $\XSetofi$ and a point $\tildesigmaofi$, if the \gls{EO} returns \texttt{yes}, then $\tildesigmaofi$ is a mixed strategy, $\supp(\tildesigmaofi)=V$, and $\alpha$ is the vector of probabilities associated with the strategies in $V$.
 A theoretical version of this \gls{EO} would include polynomially-many runs of the ellipsoid algorithm, which is theoretically viable yet impractical.
-Therefore, compared to an ellipsoid-based separation oracle \citep{grotschel1981ellipsoid,karp_linear_1982,boyd_fenchel_1994,chvatal_local_2013}, we require the numerical tolerance $\epsilon$ and provide a practical implementation.
-Furthermore, compared to a standard separation oracle, the \texttt{yes} answer from the \gls{EO} also describes $\bar x$ as a convex combination of points in $\cl \conv(\mathcal{X})$.
-This last requirement is itself a hard task and, therefore, further motivates the definition of the \gls{EO}.
-Finally, to improve the \gls{EO}'s applicability to \glspl{SG}, we require the vector $c$ to perform an optimization test that provides a sufficient condition for the \gls{EO} to return a $\texttt{no}$ through the idea of \emph{value cuts}.
+Furthermore, compared to a standard separation oracle, the \texttt{yes} answer also describes $\bar x$ as a convex combination of points in $\conv(\mathcal{X})$.
+This last requirement is a hard task and further motivates the definition of the \gls{EO}.
+Finally, to improve the \gls{EO}'s applicability to \glspl{SG}, we optionally require a vector $c$ to perform an optimization test that provides a sufficient condition for the \gls{EO} to return a $\texttt{no}$ and a \emph{value cut}.